canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

  * **difficulty** spans from 1 to 5.
 Beginners without previous knowledge of the given topic should be able to follow and understand tutorials from level 1 without any other prerequisite knowledge.
 As a guide:

      1. Complete beginner with Ubuntu - just about knows how to open a terminal
-     * Ubuntu novice - can be trusted to enter commands but experience limited to simple file operations.
+     * Ubuntu novice - can be trusted to enter commands but experience limited to simple file operations
      * Experienced user - doesn't need explanations about common topics (networking, sudo, services)
      * Advanced user - has experience running Ubuntu for many years, but may be unfamiliar with some sysadmin/programming topics.
-     * Ubuntu sysadmin/developer- very familiar with system and can be expected to know details about
+     * Ubuntu sysadmin/developer- very familiar with most aspects of the operating system and can be expected to know details about

  * **published** is a date in YYYY-MM-DD format.
 Update  this after any major updates to the tutorial.
 As the website sorts by date, your tutorial will appear as one of the first tutorials in the list until new tutorials are added or updated..